juriad/advent2022/README.md

 I ran the program for a few minutes and it did not finish.
 After some optimizations and having started to rewrite it to Java, it finally finished in 55 minutes.

+## Day 17 - Icon

+Icon introduces the notion of success and failure, and makes them common primitives that the programmer shall use.
+I did not see the appeal of them, nor of generators and nulls.
+Icon's documentation is sparse but the linked books (PDF) are very useful to fill the gaps.

+I wished so much for a language with bitwise operators/functions.
+The task is so natural to implement in terms of them.
+The second part of the task was no surprise; this theme repeats every year.

 # Lists

 ## Language pool